jackarian/Pi-OLED-V2/README.md

 i2c port 1 and the display's i2c address is 0x3C.
 If this is not the case you can use one of the constructors with more parameters.

+This is an enached version based on the work of https://github.com/entrusc/Pi-OLED